WHO ARE WE ENGAGING?

 HIV AND DISEASE

-UMkhanyakude has one of the highest HIV infection rates in the world.
-Adolescents growing up in uMkhanyakude have almost a 50% chance of contracting HIV during their lifetime and eventually dying from the disease.
+Northern Kwazulu-Natal has one of the highest HIV infection rates in the world.
+Adolescents growing up in the uMkhanyakude and King Cethswaho districts have almost a 50% chance of contracting HIV during their lifetime and eventually dying from the disease.
 Fifteen percent of female high-school students are infected with HIV by the time they graduate and many more will contract other sexually transmitted infections; twenty-five percent will be pregnant.

 Despite the prevalence of HIV, adolescents receive little education on strategies to avoid becoming infected with HIV, and how to live with HIV if infected.
 Students are almost never tested for HIV, nor do they have access to condoms to prevent HIV.
 Existing clinics aren’t accessible to students because of distance and the associated cost of travel.
 Additionally, the services provided at clinics are often geared toward adults, and not the special needs of adolescents.